DColePetty/poem_generator/README.md

  very Drogos be other my
  elderly family I mark, face
  of documents Then blew had
- drink. reputation.All in orphan he to off!They but and and
+ drink.
+All in orphan he
+ to off but and They

 Rhyming Poem: